YantaoShen/openBCT/README.md

 ## Results

 Influence loss results on ImagNet are listed as below.
+Please be noted that, in testing, we use feature L2 distance for Top-k accuracy computing.
 More results are on the way.

 | Old Model | New Model | Val Set | Top-1 Acc | Top-5 Acc |
 | :-------: | :-------: | :-----: | :-------: | :-------: |